e-mission/e-mission-phone/README.md

 $ ionic io init
 ``

-Restore platforms and plugins.
-This is a good time to get a cup of your favorite beverage

-``
-$ ionic state restore
-``

 Setup cocoapods.
 For all versions > 1.9, we need https://cocoapods.org/ support.
-This is used by the push plugin for the GCM pod, and by the auth plugin to install the GTMOAuth framework - e.g.
+This is used by the push plugin for the GCM pod, and by the auth plugin to install the GTMOAuth framework.
+This is a good time to get a cup of your favourite beverage.

 ```
-sudo gem install cocoapods
+$ sudo gem install cocoapods
-pod setup
+$ pod setup
 ```

 To debug the cocoapods install, or make it less resource intensive, check out troubleshooting guide for the push plugin. https://github.com/phonegap/phonegap-plugin-push/blob/master/docs/INSTALLATION.md#cocoapods

+Next, restore platforms and plugins.
+This is a good time to get a second cup of your favorite beverage

+``
+$ ionic state restore
+``

 Finally, make sure to install the other node modules required for the setup scripts.